blueff/cs107e-review/README.md

 `printf.h`, `printf_internal.h`, `printf.c`, `cstart.c` and `start.s` are copied from assignment 3.

-`Makefile` is handwritten from scratch.
+`Makefile` is written from scratch.

 Now we are ready to tackle the challenges 🥊.